Aruba Taxi Fares

 How we keep it accurate

 Our fare data is based on the government's published rate structure.
 We regularly review the official rate sheet, cross-check our zone boundaries against known routes, and update our location database as new businesses open across the island.
-If something looks off, let us know โ€” we take accuracy seriously.

 Who's behind this

-One afternoon at West Deck โ€” a few hours in, if we're being honest โ€” we were trying to look up a taxi fare on a phone screen in the sun, and thought: someone should really fix this.
+The idea showed up one afternoon at West Deck — a few hours in, if we're being honest — when we were trying to look up a taxi fare on a phone screen in the sun.
+Someone should really fix this.
 Turns out that someone was us.

-Speaking of West Deck โ€” we put together a list of restaurants, bars, and places we keep going back to.
+Speaking of West Deck — we put together a list of restaurants, bars, and places we keep going back to.
 No affiliations, just honest picks.
 Check out our Aruba travel resources page.

 Want your location added?